• Menu

 Founding of the Arthur G. Dozier School for Boys

 The Arthur G. Dozier School for Boys was first organized under an 1897 act of the legislature and began operations on the Marianna campus on January 1, 1900, as the Florida State Reform School.
 Under the control of five commissioners appointed by the governor, they were to operate the school and make biennial reports to the legislature.
 Sometime later, the commissioners were replaced by the governor and cabinet of Florida, acting as the Board of Commissioners of State Institutions.
+The name was changed to the Florida Industrial School for Boys in 1914.

 Allegations of Abuse, Rape, and Torture

-In 1968, Florida Governor Claude Kirk visited the reform school where he found overcrowding and poor conditions, saying that, “somebody should have blown the whistle a long time ago.”
+In 1968, Florida Governor Claude Kirk visited the reform school where he found overcrowding and poor conditions, saying that “somebody should have blown the whistle a long time ago.”
 Officially, corporal punishment was banned at the school that same year.
 An inspection in 1982 revealed that boys at the reform school were hogtied and kept in isolation for weeks at a time.
 In 1985, information emerged that ex-inmates of the reform school were tortured by being handcuffed and hung by the bars of their cells, sometimes for over an hour.
 The prison guards stated that their superiors approved of the practice and that it was routine.

 Department of Justice Investigation